boostorg/hof/doc/src/gettingstarted.md

         }
     };

 There are few things to note about this.
-First, the call operator member function is always declared `const`, which is generally required to be used with Fit.(Note: The [`mutable_`](/include/boost/hof/mutable) adaptor can be used to make a mutable function object have a `const` call operator, but this should generally be avoided).
+First, the call operator member function is always declared `const`, which is generally required to be used with Boost.HigherOrderFunctions.(Note: The [`mutable_`](/include/boost/hof/mutable) adaptor can be used to make a mutable function object have a `const` call operator, but this should generally be avoided).
 Secondly, the `sum_f` class must be constructed first before it can be called:

     auto sum = sum_f();
     // Call sum function